 WARNING: DO NOT READ THIS RECIPE if you are on a diet.
 There is a possibility you could gain three pounds just by reading this Web page.

 I make no apologies for this attempt to create a delicious chocolate cake in a cast iron pan.
+This started as a simple recipe for chocolate cobbler, or dump cake; but over the past decade, it grew into a full fledged cake recipe.
 I'm proud of this recipe, which I've found to be very reliable and easy to make.
 It gives you a dark chocolate cake that is certain to be remembered when you serve it to friends, family, and guests.
 It's designed especially to work in a thick and heavy bundt cake pan, especially one made from cast iron.
 Here, we use a method of pre-heating the metal pan, to ensure the cake is thoroughly cooked and releases from the pan without sticking.
 Pre-heating the pan won't work with a thin bundt pan, especially one with a so-called "non-stick" coating.
 The cake recipe will work in a non-stick pan, but you'll need to grease and flour the pan in advance, as with any other cake recipe.

 About the cake topping: I've worked for a long time to improve my cake frosting and ganache skills.
 It's not as easy as it looks in some videos.
 Feel free to modify this recipe as needed, to produce the results that suit you best.

-Add flour, baking soda, baking powder, and salt into medium bowl.
+Add flour, sugar, cocoa powder, baking powder, baking soda, and salt into a large bowl.
 Use a whisk to mix them together.
 This is an important step, because whisking them will incorporate air into the batter.
 This will help the cake to rise.

 A thin cake pan, such as light aluminum or non-stick, needs to be greased and floured to prevent the cake from sticking.
 However, if you are fortunate enough to own a cast iron or thick, heavy cast aluminum cake pan, do not grease and flour the pan.
 Yes, that's correct: do not grease the pan!
 Instead, place the dry cake pan into the oven.
 Preheat oven (and the pan) to 425° Fahrenheit.
 That may seem like a high temperature for a cake, but this is correct and intentional.